-Then, from the foundation, you can break it down into dozens of shorter content snippets, with words, video or images.
-You can also contextualize them according to distribution platform: episode notes, blog articles, videos, publications on social networks, newsletters, white papers, etc…
+Then, from the foundation, you can break it down into dozens of shorter content snippets, with words, videos or images.
+You can also contextualize them according to the distribution platform: episode notes, blog articles, videos, posts on social networks, newsletters, white papers, etc…

 Six tips for making the most of the resources you already have and reusing your podcast content

 Upon publication of each episode, you have the option to supplement it with a descriptive text.
 These notes are displayed on listening platforms like Apple Podcasts, Spotify, Google Podcasts and online players like Ausha when someone listens to your episode.

 It’s a great opportunity to introduce your episode and podcast to potential new listeners.
 Use quotes from the episode as teasers, add keywords from your podcast and episode, and make future listeners want to listen to it.

 Clémentine’s advice: To save time on your episode notes, use the voice-to-text transcription software and the chaptering tool from Ausha.

 To assist you in writing your notes, you can take some cues from La Cohorte, the podcast that brings freelancers together.
 The notes from their episodes are very complete and always start with a catchphrase from the episode to make you want to hit the play button.

 2 – Articles on your website or blog

 Use your episode descriptions in the form of a full-length article to post on your website, blog, LinkedIn or Medium.